Lyoncore/UbuntuSilentInstallation/README.md

 Specify that installer has to load the unattended.cfg.
 ````
 $ chmod u+w /media/USER/DISKLABEL/boot/grub/grub.cfg
-$ cat grub.cfg /media/USER/DISKLABEL/boot/grub/grub.cfg
+$ cp grub.cfg /media/USER/DISKLABEL/boot/grub/grub.cfg
 ````

 ## Start installation
 1. Unmount and remove the USB disk from the the Ubuntu workstation
 2. Connect the USB disk to a TuChuck board
+3. The preseed file sets the first eMMC device (/dev/mmcblk0) as the target.
+Remember to remove the microSD card, or the system will be installed onto the card.
-3. Boot from this USB disk
+4. Boot from this USB disk
-4. The installer will automatically complete all necessary operations
+5. The installer will automatically complete all necessary operations
-5. The system will reboot several times and then show the desktop environment in the end.
+6. The system will reboot several times and then show the desktop environment in the end.
-6. The default user is ‘ubuntu’ and the password is ‘ubuntu’.
+7. The default user is ‘ubuntu’ and the password is ‘ubuntu’.